Case Study W Park St Stockton: Independent to Assisted Living, I Need to Sell My Stockton House Fast.

 My name is Peter Westbrook and I am a local Real Estate Investor in Stockton, Sacramento, Modesto and Manteca CA. We buy houses in Stockton in any condition and we pay fair market value minus the required repairs.

-I have a team of professionals from Title Companies, real estate inspectors, Appraisers and contractors that I work with that are committed to the deadlines I create.
+I have a team of professionals from Title Company, real estate inspectors, Appraisers and contractors that I work with that are committed to the deadlines I create.
 We are the best at what we do because we know that no two real estate transactions are a like and we are committed to unraveling the puzzles and solving the problems.
 Many homeowners are astonished how easy we make it look.
 I am proud of that reputation and just tell them it is what we do for a living.

 We worked with the homeowner and Medicaid to establish a contact and line of communication so that we knew without a doubt what they needed to stop the action against the homeowner to save her Stockton house.
 Once the homeowner and I agreed on the terms and the sales price we entered into an agreement for the purchase of the house and we placed it in Escrow at Chicago Title Company.
 That initial action stopped Medicaid in its tracks.